fabiogomezdiaz/refarch-cloudnative-kubernetes/docs/istio/README.md

 	+ If using IBM Cloud Kubernetes Service (IKS), please use the most up-to-date version of helm

 ## Blue-Compute Istiofied
-As with any complex application architecture, we had to make some changes to fully support the `bluecompute-ce` application in the Istio service mesh.
+As with any complex application architecture, we had to make some changes to fully support the `bluecompute` application in the Istio service mesh.
 Luckily, those changes were minimal but were necessary to leverage most of Istio's features and follow best practices.

 ### Architecture
 ![Architecture](../../static/imgs/istio/diagram_bluecompute_istio.png)